A strong no-go theorem on the Wigner's friend paradox

-All of the inequalities we consider are violated for some $\mu<1$.
-In addition, we determine the strongest violations of the Genuine LF inequalities allowed in quantum theory; those results are provided in the Supplementary Information (Sec.\ C).
+In Fig.\ \ref{fig:results} we display quantum violations for inequalities of all the categories in Table \ref{table} for states $\rho_\mu$.
+The specific inequalities and measurements considered are described in the Methods.
+Each of the inequalities considered is violated by some $\rho_\mu$.
+In addition, we determine the strongest violations of the Genuine LF inequalities allowed in quantum theory; those results are provided in the Supplementary Information (Sec.\ B).

 In summary, if quantum measurements can be coherently performed at the level of observers, quantum mechanics predicts the violation of the LF inequalities in EWFSs.
 This proves Theorem 1.